microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge04.md

 ## Description

-- Deploy Azure Cognitive Search service to index patient data stored in Azure Cosmos DB
+- Deploy Azure Cognitive Search service to index patient data stored in Cosmos DB.
-- Configure Azure Cosmos DB indexer to crawl patient data and make it searchable in Azure Cognitive Search
+- Configure Azure Cosmos DB indexer to crawl patient data and make it searchable in Azure Cognitive Search.
-- Add search capability through REST API operations
+- Add search capability through REST API operations.
-- Build Serverless REST API funtion app with HTTP Activation
+- Build Serverless REST API funtion app with HTTP Activation.

 ## Success Criteria
-- Create search indexer on top of Patient dataset stored in Azure Cosmos DB
-- Expose Patient Search indexer REST API
+- You have exposed a patient lookup REST API for consumption in a new Patient Search web app.

 ## Learning Resources